 While Wat Pho is just next door to The Grand Palace, you may want to divide your visits into two mornings (depending on the time you have) so you can arrive at both at the start of the day.

 Wandering around The Grand Palace among the crowds in the heat can be taxing and you may want a break.
-Wat Pho (or Temple of the Reclining Buddha) should definitely be on your list for your first time in Bangkok.
-The huge reclining buddha is breathtaking and the grounds are beautifully maintained.

-As the centre for Thai medicine, particularly Thai Massage, it is also interesting to read the history of the teachings on the walls and if you are in need of a massage, the Wat Po Thai Traditional Medical School is just next door.
-Dress appropriately.
-Opens at 8am.
+As the center for Thai medicine, particularly Thai Massage, it is also interesting to read the history of the teachings on the walls and if you are in need of a massage, the Wat Po Thai Traditional Medical School is just next door.

 Wat Arun

-Take a ferry from Tien Pier to see the intricately decorated prangs up close; covered in coloured glass and crushed Chinese porcelain pieces or simply admire the iconic temple’s central 82m-high prang tower lit up at dusk from across the water or passing by on a long-tail boat.
-Wat Arun opens at 8am.
+Or, simply admire the iconic temple’s central 82m-high prang tower lit up at dusk from across the water or pass by on a long-tail boat.

 Wat Saket

-Built on a man-made hill, climb the 344 steps to the stunning 58-metre stupa that glows in the sunlight.
 While the chedi houses a Buddha relic drawing worshipers, there is also a great view over the Bangkok skyline from up outside the golden dome.

 There are several other buildings on site, some dating back to the 14th century that you will no doubt see on your way back down the hill.
-Dress appropriately.
-Opens at 9 am.

 Loha Prasat at Wat Ratchanadda

-The Loha Prasat is one of the most iconic architectural structures in Bangkok.
 Loha Prasat means ‘metal castle’, referencing the structure’s 37 dark metal spires that represent the 37 steps to awakening according to Buddhist teachings.

-If you plan on visiting Loha Prasat and Wat Saket, plan for both in the same morning as you will need to take a taxi or driver there and they are across the road from each other.
+If you plan on visiting Loha Prasat and Wat Saket, plan for both on the same morning as you will need to take a taxi or driver there and they are across the road from each other.

 There are many more temples that are worth visiting while in Bangkok, but these are those that should be at the top of your list on your first time in Bangkok.